Earth: Etymology

-Historically, earth has been written in lowercase.
-From early Middle English, its definite sense as "the globe" was expressed as the earth.
-By the era of Early Modern English, capitalization of nouns began to prevail, and the earth was also written the Earth, particularly when referenced along with other heavenly bodies.
-More recently, the name is sometimes simply given as Earth, by analogy with the names of the other planets, though earth and forms with the remain common.
-House styles now vary: Oxford spelling recognizes the lowercase form as the most common, with the capitalized form an acceptable variant.
-Another convention capitalizes "Earth" when appearing as a name (for example, "Earth's atmosphere") but writes it in lowercase when preceded by the (for example, "the atmosphere of the earth").
+Historically, Earth has been written in lowercase.
+During the Early Middle English period, its definite sense as "the globe" began being expressed using the phrase the earth.
+By the period of Early Modern English, capitalization of nouns began to prevail, and the earth was also written the Earth, particularly when referenced along with other heavenly bodies.
+More recently, the name is sometimes simply given as Earth, by analogy with the names of the other planets, though earth and forms with the earth remain common.
+House styles now vary: Oxford spelling recognizes the lowercase form as the more common, with the capitalized form an acceptable variant.
+Another convention capitalizes Earth when appearing as a name, such as a description of the "Earth's atmosphere", but employs the lowercase when it is preceded by the, such as "the atmosphere of the earth".
 It almost always appears in lowercase in colloquial expressions such as "what on earth are you doing?"